Life Insurance in Germany: The Definitive Guide (2025)

 1. Level term policies:

-• These pay a lump sum if death occurs during the term.
+• These pay a lump sum if the insured person dies during the term.
+It’s the classic life insurance policy.

-• The coverage amount stays the same throughout the policy.
+• The lump sum amount stays the same throughout the policy.

 • It’s a simple and affordable option that suits most people.